zhqu1148980644/TMP/leetcode/119-Pascal's-Triangle-II.md

 1. ##### dynamic programming

 - To save the space used for recording the overriten pascal number in the last layer, we calculate from the end to the beginning.
-- Only a hash of a certain layer needs to be calculated since numbers in each layer are symmetric.
+- Only a half of a certain layer needs to be calculated since numbers in each layer are symmetric.

 ```c++
 class Solution {